Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 +-------------------------+

-03 Run get-backup-vault-access-policy command (OSX/Linux/UNIX) using the name of the backup vault that you want to examine as identifier parameter to return the access policy document that is associated with the selected vault:
+03 Run get-backup-vault-access-policy command (OSX/Linux/UNIX) with the name of the AWS Backup vault that you want to examine as the identifier parameter and custom output filters to return the access policy defined for the selected backup vault:

 aws backup get-backup-vault-access-policy